NZ Tech Rally is dedicated to providing a harassment-free experience for everyone. We do not tolerate harassment of participants in any form.

 If a participant engages in harassing behaviour, NZ Tech Rally may take any action they deem appropriate, up to and including expulsion from all NZ Tech Rally spaces and identification of the participant as a harasser to other NZ Tech Rally members or the general public.

-Thank you to our amazing sponsors.
+Thank you to our amazing sponsor.
 We wouldn’t be able to do it without you!